How to make video and audio accessible

 Silent videos or those with only background audio

-- audio description (preferred)
+- an audio description added (preferred)

-- descriptive transcript placed alongside the video
+- a descriptive transcript alongside the video

 Live video streams